nina-young/hw11/README.md

 ## Testing

 This repository contains `constant.hh` which sets a variable `verbose` to `false`.
 Go into this file and reset it to `true`, then uncomment any lines in the rest of the files that have an `if (verbose){}` statement to see more print statements.
+Also uncomment any mentions of `constant.hh` in the Makefile.
 To disable, comment out the lines again or set `verbose` to be `false` again in `constant/hh`.
 Note that in order for this method to work, you must use `g++`.

 Tests for `ClimbChromosome` and `TournamentDeme` classes are inlcluded in their implimentation (spelling?).
 The test files are for the Makefile.